malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 are metals, [@Rodway1991]
 inert gasses, [@Jackson2002;@Broughton1982a]
-and a small number of molecular materials [@Jackson2002] all of which have low entropies of fusion, behaving like spheres.
+and a small number of molecular materials [@Jackson2002] which have low entropies of fusion, behaving like spheres.

 ### Semi-Empirical Density Functional Model of Growth